140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Celestials

-Beings of immense power who claim responsibility for maintaining cosmic balance.
+Beings of immense power who claim responsibility for keeping cosmic forces in balance.
 They intervene only when galactic-scale threats emerge.

 Visionquest

-Shamanistic entities who guide other species through spiritual trials and transformative experiences that unlock hidden potentials.
+Shamanistic entities who guide other species through spiritual trials that reveal hidden abilities.

 Oracleminds